Ferdinand Kettler

 Ferdinand Kettler (November 1, 1655 - May 4, 1737) was Duke of Courland and Semigallia from 1730 to 1737.
 He was married to Johanna Magdalene of Saxe-Weissenfels in 1730.

 Early life

 Ferdinand Kettler was the son of Jacob Kettler and Louise Charlotte of Brandenburg.
-He was introduced to this world on November 1, 1655, in Jelgava, Latvia.
+He was born on November 1, 1655, in Mitau.
 He and his family were held captive by the Swedes in Riga.
-They were moved to Ivangorod, then part of Swedish Ingermanland, and held there between 1658 and 1660 (a total of two years).
+They were moved to Ivangorod, then part of Swedish Ingermanland, and held there between 1658 and 1660.

 After the death of his father, Jacob Kettler, in 1682, the duchy passed to Ferdinand's older brother, Frederick Casimir Kettler.
 Frederick was in the Polish army, where he reached the rank of Lieutenant-General and participated in many battles against the Ottoman Empire.
 After Frederick's death in 1698, his widow and Ferdinand became guardians of the minor heir, Friedrich Wilhelm Kettler, and ruled the duchy in his name.